Updated March 2022

-If even a few of them share your content, you may get 10x the reach for your content.
-And you’ll have a much more valuable piece of content.
+If even a few of them share your content, you can increase your content reach by 10x.
 And you’ll have made friends with all those experts.
 It is more work, but it’s worth it.

 Newsflash: People don’t like filling out forms.
 B2B buyers don’t like filling out forms, either.
 And yet, B2B marketers need to generate leads, and forms are the most common way we do this.
 Even if we already have a prospect’s basic contact information, we need to learn more about them so we can do our ever-valuable lead nurturing, so we can deliver MQLs to Sales.

 So what to do?
 At the very least, shorten the lead generation forms you use.
-Don’t ask for more than 3-5 pieces of information (and one or two is better).
-Conversion rate optimization studies consistently show that longer forms suppress conversion rates (though yes, there are outlier studies which have shown, sometimes, longer forms can convert better).
+Don’t ask for more than three to five pieces of information (and one or two is better).
+Conversion rate optimization studies consistently show that longer forms suppress conversion rates (though yes, there are outlier studies that have shown, sometimes, longer forms can convert better).

 If you still really need the information longer forms were providing, consider “progressive profiling.”
-This will require setting up a lead management system sophisticated enough to recognize returning leads, and will then ask them different questions on different opt-in forms.
+This requires setting up a lead management system sophisticated enough to recognize returning leads, and will ask them different questions on different opt-in forms.

 Here’s another newsflash: Not everyone likes to read.
 Especially if they have to read super-long, super-dense, poorly-written content.

 The stats on how much content gets read are actually pretty awful.
-“On the average Web page, users have time to read at most 28% of the words during an average visit; 20% is more likely” according to the Neilsen Norman Group, an internationally recognized website usability firm.
+“On the average Web page, users have time to read at most 28% of the words during an average visit; 20% is more likely” according to the Neilsen Norman Group.

-Fortunately, this is also not hard to fix.
-If you haven’t gotten comfortable with making videos by now, it’s past time to change that.
+Fortunately, this is an easy fix.
+If you haven’t gotten comfortable making videos by now, it’s time to change that.
 Tools like Lumen5 make converting text-based content into videos really easy.